|Nutrition Facts (per serving)|

 Cover the slow cooker and cook the chicken on high for 3 to 4 hours or on the low setting for 5 to 6 hours.

-Transfer the chicken to a serving dish and garnish with cilantro or fresh thyme leaves, if desired.
+Transfer the chicken to a serving dish and garnish with cilantro or fresh thyme leaves, if using.

 Is It Possible to Overcook Chicken in a Slow Cooker?